tusharjain1082/DiaryJournal.Net/README.md

 # notes
 you can find and use executable software files in /bin/Release/net6.0-windows/ directory.

-version 1.2.0.1 released Monday, 29 August, 2022:
-this is an important version upgrade with major changes, bug fixes, and improvements. this version is set towards a final production release which is to be released in the future.

 if you discover a bug, defect, issue, please report it to me.

 if you find this software project eligible for a star, please do star it.